CodeLogicIncEngineering/codelogic-mcp-server/README.md

 The CodeLogic MCP server tools will now be available in your Cursor workspace.
 </details>

-### AI Assistant Instructions
+### AI Assistant Instructions/Rules

-To help the AI assistant use the CodeLogic tools effectively, you can add the following instructions to your client's configuration:
+To help the AI assistant use the CodeLogic tools effectively, you can add the following instructions/rules to your client's configuration:

 <details>
 <summary><h4>VS Code (GitHub Copilot) Instructions</h4></summary>